andrewfarm/msbcr/README.md

 ## Introduction

-MSBCR is a real-time 3D world renderer.
+MSBCR is a real-time 3D globe renderer.
 It is written in Java using [LWJGL](http://lwjgl.org/).

-The name is an acronym for _Mid Seier's Blatant Civilization Ripoff_.
-However, the project goals have changed greatly since the beginning and is meant to be a 3D world renderer rather than a strategy game based on the works of the good people at Firaxis.
+## Features
+  * Exaggerated terrain using displacement map and normal map
+  * Shadows
+  * Animated clouds and auroras using Perlin noise
+  * Atmospheric Rayleigh scattering

 ## License